The Malevolent Seven

-None of the characters in Day of the Outlaw is two-dimensional.
+None of the characters in Day of the Outlaw is one-dimensional.
 They are all subtly drawn: the ruthless rancher who is ready to sacrifice himself, the scandal-touched wife who returns to the husband she does not love, the silly girl and the young outlaw who find love, the monstrous gang boss who, dying, does the right thing.

 The setting is Wyoming, as is immediately clear.
 A harsh, pitiless Wyoming.
 Bitters, an impoverished, dirt-scrabble town in frozen mud.
 When Helen asks Starrett for mercy, he replies, “You won’t find much mercy anywhere in Wyoming.”
 The winter has been even harder than usual and a real blizzard is on the way.
 It is all beautifully photographed, in austere black & white, by the great Russell Harlan.
 Harlan had started in Hollywood as an actor and stuntman but had cut his Western teeth as cinematographer on B-Westerns and programmers in the late 1930s.
 However, in the late 1940s he had superlatively shot films of the caliber of Ramrod, Four Faces West and the great Red River.
 In Day of the Outlaw he makes the most of the Oregon locations standing in for Wyoming and gives us a fearsome winter terrain that makes us feel cold even indoors.
 And he gives us stunning close-ups of faces which tell all.